Multiplication of 0-1 matrices via clustering: Introduction

 \subsection{Our contributions}

-In this article, we exploit the possibility of applying the classic simple $2$-approximation algorithm for the $k$ center clustering problem \cite{Gon85} in order to derive efficient and practical deterministic algorithms for computing an approximate and the exact arithmetic matrix product of two 0-1 rectangular matrices $A$ and $B$ with clustered rows or columns, respectively.
-In addition, we consider also the possibility of applying the recent faster randomized algorithm for $k$ center clustering from \cite{KLP26} instead of that from \cite{Gon85}.
+In this article, we exploit the possibility of applying the classic simple $2$-approxi\-mation algorithm for the $k$ center clustering problem \cite{Gon85} in order to derive efficient and practical deterministic algorithms for computing an approximate and the exact arithmetic matrix product of two 0-1 rectangular matrices $A$ and $B$ with clustered rows or columns, respectively.
+In addition, we consider the possibility of applying the recent faster randomized algorithm for $k$ center clustering from \cite{KLP26} instead of that from \cite{Gon85}.

-Our results are based on the idea of using cluster representatives/centers to compute faster a smaller matrix product and then relatively cheaply updating the small product to the target one.
+Most of our results are based on the idea of using cluster representatives / centers to compute faster a smaller matrix product and then relatively cheaply updating the small product to the target one.
 This natural idea has been used already in \cite{AC11}\footnote{We came across this idea independently without knowing \cite{AC11} before writing the preliminary conference version of this article.}.
-There are however several differences between our approach and that in \cite{AC11}.
+Our approach conceptually extends that in \cite{AC11} in several ways.
 We consider the more general problem of computing the arithmetic matrix product of 0-1 rectangular matrices while \cite{AC11} is concerned with the Boolean matrix product of square Boolean matrices.
-We provide also cluster-based approximation and preprocessing for a query on the value of single entry of the aforementioned arithmetic product.
+We also provide clustering-based approximation and preprocessing for a query on the value of single entry of the aforementioned arithmetic product; no prior clustering-based explicit results of this kind seem to be known in the literature.
 In \cite{AC11}, the rows of the first matrix are grouped in the same number of clusters as the columns of the second matrix, while in our case the numbers are in general different.
 Also, in \cite{AC11} representatives/centers of both row clusters and column clusters are used to compute the smaller product while we use in the basic deterministic version either the row ones or the column ones.
+We also provide a faster randomized cluster-based method of multiplying 0-1 matrices relying on a fast randomized clustering.

 The $k$-center clustering problem in a Hamming space $\{0,1\}^d$ is for a set $P$ of $n$ points in $\{0,1\}^d$ to find a set $T$ of $k$ points in $\{0,1\}^d$ that minimize $\max_{v\in P} \min_{u\in T} \mathrm{ham}(v,u),$ where $ \mathrm{ham}(v,u)$ stands for the Hamming distance between $v$ and $u$ (i.e., the number of coordinates where $v$ and $u$ differ).
 Each center in $T$ induces a cluster consisting of all points in $P$ for which it is the nearest center.